migescho/migescho.github.io/_posts/2015-01-14-enable-skype-dial-pad-during-calls.md

 Unfortunately the dial pad is hidden in linux skype 4.3.

-You can make the button, that opens the dial pad, visible by typing the hotkey "d" during your call.
+You can make the button, that opens the dial pad, visible, by typing the hotkey "d" during your call.